 Banana slice for garnish

 Pour all ingredients into a shaker filled with ice and shake well.
-Strain into a well-chilled martini glass.
+Strain into a well-chilled glass.
 Garnish with a cross sliced banana.

 BAILEYS ESPRESSO MARTINI